220516-Java-Angular-Enterprise/P2-Nutritioknights-backend/README.md

 Nutrtionknights is a platform that warriors will unite to defeat evil monseters that threaten the kingdom.
 Succeeding health task such as:
 - Meeting daily calorie goals,
-- Meeting macro goals, drinking enough water,
+- Meeting macro goals,
+- Drinking water goal,
 - Helping people on the message board
 - and much more